-Ability to sit and rise from the floor is closely correlated with all-cause mortality riskDecember 13th, 2012 in Cardiology /
+Ability to sit and rise from the floor is closely correlated with all-cause mortality riskDecember 13, 2012 in Medicine & Health / Cardiology

 A simple screening test of musculo-skeletal fitness has proved remarkably predictive of all-cause mortality in a study of more than 2000 middle-aged and older men and women.
 The study, performed in Brazil by Dr Claudio Gil Araújo and colleagues at the Clinimex - Exercise Medicine Clinic in Rio de Janeiro, is reported today in the European Journal of Cardiovascular Prevention.